This is the destruction Irma left behind in Florida

 Gusts topping 90 mph whipped Miami on Sunday, knocking out power to most of the city's residents.
 Streets flooded, and flying objects such as coconuts turned into dangerous projectiles.
 At least two construction cranes partially collapsed.

-Clearing roads: The main concern is the roads, Miami Mayor Tomas Regalado said, as thousands of trees are down.
+Clearing roads: Roads are the main concern, Miami Mayor Tomas Regalado said, as thousands of trees are down.

 In the dark: Most of the city (72%) is without power, the mayor said Monday.